PigAdvisor – Virtual Farm Advisor

-This project aims to optimise the productivity of intensive pig farms.
-To this end, a system for early detection of abnormal animal behaviour and sub-optimal environmental conditions will be generated based on the prediction algorithms developed and the specific production history of each farm.
-Likewise, an early diagnosis tool of the diseases will be offered through the online sending of the symptoms that have appeared in the farm and the telediagnosis.
-In other words, the scientific results obtained after the analysis of the databases available in this project will be applied in computer tools that will make it possible to apply the so-called Smart Farming.
-The main objective of the project is, therefore, the development of decision tools and automation technologies for the intelligent management of farms (Smart Farming), integrating different areas of knowledge to improve management, productivity and profits, making the most of the data obtained daily and which, to date, are not exploited.
-The system will generate suggestion algorithms based on the data obtained through image and sensor analysis that will help achieve behavioural and environmental alerts, as well as rapid syndromic telediagnosis and recommendations on the necessary analyses.
+This project aims to optimize the productivity of intensive swine farms.
+To this end, a system for early detection of abnormal animal behavior and suboptimal environmental conditions will be generated based on the predictive algorithms developed and the specific production history of each farm.
+Likewise, a tool for early diagnosis of diseases will be offered through the online sending of the symptomatology appearing on the farm and telediagnosis.
+In other words, the scientific results obtained after the analysis of the databases available in this project will be applied to computer tools that will allow the application of the so-called precision livestock farming or Smart Farming.

-To obtain algorithms to predict reproductive results based on the feeding patterns of pregnant sows by correlating the data collected through feeding machines with the reproductive information contained in the farm management software.
+- Obtain algorithms for predicting reproductive outcomes as a function of feeding patterns of pregnant sows by correlating data collected through feeding machines with reproductive information contained in farm management software.

 Development of a computer application capable of: